50 Things to Do in Boston: Ultimate Boston Bucket List (2023)

 Boston Harbor Islands State Park is a New England coastal gem.
 Just one mile from the city center, this oceanic park is a collection of 34 islands and peninsulas that can be accessed by a park ferry.
 But the ocean isn’t the only thing you’ll see amongst these islands; you can also visit one of the historical forts, mainland parks, or the Boston Lighthouse.

-Books are even more wonderful when paired with good coffee and a pastry.
-Luckily, Trident Booksellers & Cafe offers this match made in heaven.
+Books are even more wonderful when paired with good coffee and a meal.
+Trident Booksellers & Cafe offers this match made in heaven.
 Part-bookstore, part-coffee shop, a visit to Trident will come complete with the latest bestsellers and classics.
-After browsing, choose from their great selection of freshly baked pastries, egg sandwiches, Momos, crepes, and much more.
+Not only is it a fantastic independent book store, but the breakfast is fantastic.
+My monte cristo sandwich and French toast latte were one of the best meals I’ve had in Boston.

 Join the community fun at Harvard Square.